 When you think of London, you might not think of lovely idyllic walks in the countryside.
 However, in and around London and the South East, there are some stunning and exciting walks.

+Looking for best villages near London for a nice walk?
 Whether you drive a couple of hours from the capital to find the perfect place for a hike or just visit something closer to the city, you know that there are many great opportunities for hiking near London!

 Best places for walking & hiking near London:

 Best places to hike near me?
 If you love the Chilterns, then the Hambleden Valley walking trail will be a perfect choice for a hike near London.
 In fact, this is probably one of the best circular walks near London.

 At 10 miles long, you need to be ready for around 5 hours of hiking.
 Believe us, it is 100% worth spending half a day in this beautiful part of Buckinghamshire.

 You will be also rewarded with the opportunity to see some famous film locations and of course some of the best British pubs!

 Looking for nice walks near London?
 Hiking around London can’t get better that this!